Dundalk Young Irelands GFC: History

 1950 was an outstanding year for Young Irelands as both the senior and junior teams would win their respective championships.
-The seniors triumphed over St Magdalene's of Drogheda after a replay on a scoreline of 0–08 to 0-05, while the junior side defeated Dowdallshill by a point, 2–01 to 0-06.
+The seniors triumphed over St Magdalene's of Drogheda after a replay on a scoreline of 0–08 to 0–05, while the junior side defeated Dowdallshill by a point, 2–01 to 0–06.
 There would be no more championship success for the Irelanders in the 1950s, although they did manage to win the Old Gaels cup in 1957.

 1957 was another memorable year for the club, as three of their players started on the Louth side that won the 1957 All-Ireland Senior Football Championship Final against Cork and the victorious team were trained by former Irelanders' captain Jim Quigley.

-Challenging times would lie ahead as the Dundalk municipal Athletic Grounds – where the club played their home matches– was sold in 1960 to Clarks, who built a shoe factory on the site.
+Challenging times would lie ahead as the Dundalk municipal Athletic Grounds – where the club played their home matches – was sold in 1960 to Clarks, who built a shoe factory on the site.
 Young Irelands’ fortunes declined considerably in the 1960s to the point where they were unable to enter teams in competitions.
 The Irelanders were now effectively homeless, until the local Marist Fathers allowed the club to use the grounds of their secondary school for training and playing purposes.
 The club decided to rebuild at junior level and focus on youth development.

-Many lean years would follow until finally in 1977 the Irelanders won their third Junior Championship title, beating Oliver Plunketts 1–12 to 0–06 in the final at Knockbridge.
+In 1977 the Irelanders won their third Junior Championship title, beating Oliver Plunketts 1–12 to 0–06 in the final at Knockbridge.

 Now back in senior football, their success continued in 1978 as the club won the Cardinal O'Donnell Cup with a 1–11 to 0–04 victory over Ardee St Mary's in the league final at Louth Village.
 1978 was also the year that Louth would win their second Leinster Under-21 title, with victory against Offaly in the final.
 The club had three representatives on the panel – Séamus Haughey, Larry Goodman and Michael McCabe.
 Louth were narrowly beaten in the All-Ireland semi-final by Kerry at the Gaelic Grounds, 2–10 to 0–14.

 In 1979 the Irelanders reached the final of the senior championship for the first time since 1950, where they met Cooley Kickhams at St Brigid's Park.
 Then the dominant side in Louth football, Cooley were expected to win a 4th consecutive title.
-Young Irelands, however, outscored them by 3 points (0-11 to 1-05) to take home the Joe Ward Cup.
-The team returned to the county final again in 1980 at Ardee but were upset by Roche Emmets on a scoreline of 2–03 to 0-06.
+Young Irelands, however, outscored them by three points (0–11 to 1–05) to take home the Joe Ward Cup.
+The team returned to the county final again in 1980 at Ardee but were upset by Roche Emmets on a scoreline of 2–03 to 0–06.